PersonalDataPipeline/pdpl-cli/docs/devlog.md

 I left this yesterday with the queue not updating standard entries and dove into that this morning.
 With this work, I refactored the queue management to process entries in place rather than clear the queue out and add entries back.
 The latter was meant to make it more "scalable" in that multiple services could potentially run against the same queue at the same time and there would not be a problem.
 But I'm realizing that that is a minor or none issue if the scripts are setup to run properly.
 Runs pulling down 8 endpoints for an API are taking  ~5 seconds and there is no reason for the script to run anywhere near that often.

 [ADR 008: Preventing concurrent runs](./decisions/008-preventing-concurrent-runs.md)

+I've been working on a lot of refactoring and massaging lately and it feels like I haven't made a ton of progress on adding new data sources.
+I'm looking at my list above and it feels like I'm a long way off from being able to do that.
+But, if I want this to actually work and actually be useful, then the foundation needs to be strong.
+There are just so many places where this could fail or parse data inconsistently, making this system completely useless.
+I have to remind myself that this is an **actual hard problem**.
+Lots of moving parts, lots of date/time shuffling, lots of different API contracts.
+If I rush now to add lots of different APIs and have to go back an troubleshoot, I will have lost a lot of the context and likely be annoyed for longer.
+Solving this foundational issues early means better adoption, more trust, and better DX.

 ## [[2024-03-20]]